NKZ55/MyCoursework-in-UoB/README.md

 🌱 I’m currently studying Business Analytics course at the **University of Bath**.
 This repository consists of **courseworks** through the programme.

-The electricity load data come from  the ENTSO-E Transparency Platform[https://transparency.entsoe.eu/dashboard/show].
+The electricity load data come from [the ENTSO-E Transparency Platform](https://transparency.entsoe.eu/dashboard/show).

-The weather data come from a historical weather website[rp5.ru].
+The weather data come from [a historical weather website](rp5.ru).

 Most of the works are done _independently_ by myself.